dsccommunity/TheDSCBook/manuscript/configuring-the-lcm.md

 This controls the LCM's actions.
 The following values are allowed:

 * Disabled.
 The LCM does not run.
 This is perhaps most often used in cases where a third-party management technology, like Chef, is actually running the show.
 Chef can use DSC resource modules under the hood, but it doesn't want the actual LCM stepping in and interfering.
-* ApplyOnce.
+* ApplyOnly.
 The LCM applies the current configuration, and then stops running until manually run.
 * ApplyAndMonitor.
 The LCM applies the current configuration, and re-checks it on the ConfigurationModeFrequencyMinutes value.
 It does not attempt to fix the configuration, but will report a status to a Reporting Server if so configured.
 * ApplyAndAutoCorrect.
 The LCM applies the current configuration, and re-checks it on the ConfigurationModeFrequencyMinutes value.
 It will attempt to fix out-of-compliance configuration settings and, if configured, will report status to a Reporting Server.